 The Potomac Basin has been shaped and reshaped greatly through time as ecosystems have been changed gradually by each resident human society over the last 14,000 years.
 A slow deterioration, due primarily to the activities of man, has more recently turned into a rapid destruction of habitat coupled with industrialization and over-population.
 The tides are slowing turning in the other direction, however; for the past 50 years there has been a steady, but slow, repair of natural ecosystems.
 Today we live in an ever-threatened, fragile and still-recovering structure.

 For example, the recent efforts to bring back American shad, a species once economically important, have been successful, but only to a point.
 The numbers of shad are growing but it is still unlawful to catch and keep shad.

 Today there is greater interest in ecology than ever before, but the idea lingers that ecology is a subject important only in the biological sciences.
 Other groups do include the effects of humans as an innate part of ecology; in the social sciences, however, ecology is viewed as if humanity were the only agent responsible for change.

 The effects of time, as another major factor in ecological change, is consistently minimized or ignored by many.
-In 1886, William Morris Davis of the Pennsylvania Geological Survey published a paper called, "Rivers and Valleys of Pennsylvania."
-This paper, with a few corrections, is still very applicable today despite its age.
-There are four major physical factors that shape rivers: 1) the formation of wind and water gaps by erosion; 2) headwater migration of divides; 3) stream piracy; and 4) adjustments to stream structure.
+In 1886, William Morris Davis of the Pennsylvania Geological Survey published a paper called "Rivers and Valleys of Pennsylvania"; with a few corrections, this paper is still applicable today and describes four major physical factors that shape rivers: 1) the formation of wind and water gaps by erosion; 2) headwater migration of divides; 3) stream piracy; and 4) adjustments to stream structure.

 Scientists think that many millions of years ago a super continent, called Pangea, began to break apart to form the modern continents.
 The topographic changes occurring after the continental split have resulted in the present Chesapeake Bay and Potomac River basin: